 Types of Yoga

 There are several different types of yoga available.
 Anusara is an “accepting” form of yoga where clients “express themselves” through poses, instead of the standard positions.
 It is ideal for newcomers and for those seeking mood enhancement.
 Ashtanga is a rapid-posing form of yoga.
 It is meant to be used for weight loss and cardio fitness, and it involves “six established and strenuous pose sequences”.
 Bikram is the yoga performed in a hot and humid room.
 It is also useful for weight loss.
 Hatha is the main form of yoga performed.
 It is used for calming stress-reduction, and it incorporates nearly all of the other yoga types, where people work at their own pace.
 Iyengar uses props (harnesses, blocks, straps, incline boards, etc.) to help people achieve the necessary positions.
 Its nickname is “furniture yoga”.
 This is helpful for those learning the poses, and for those who are seeking “muscle definition”.
 Jivamukti is a traditionalist yoga, which is very physical, and it incorporates spiritual practices (i.e., social, political, and animal rights, non-violence, devotion to God, and meditation).
 Kripalu is about body acceptance and knowledge, as well as “breathwork”, “empowerment”, and “self-discovery”.
 Kundalini involves “invigorating poses” and constant movement.
 It is designed to make clients feel energetic and focused.
 Power yoga is an athletic form of the exercise, and poses are not done in the same sequence.
 It is made for calorie burning.
 Prenatal yoga is intended for pregnancy, with safe poses that keep the “core strong”.
 Restorative yoga is for relaxation, stress/injury rehabilitation, and “psychic cleansing”.
 Teachers should be consulted so that they are aware of clients’ injuries and which poses to avoid.
 Sivananda is 12 basic poses that are meant for spiritual boosting.
 Viniyoga is for “personalized practice” so that clients adapt poses to their needs.
-It is designed to reduce the risk of injuries; it’s ideal for those with back pain and sciatica.
-Finally, Yin (“taoist yoga”) is for quiet meditation, with passive, relaxing poses.2
+It is designed to reduce the risk of injuries; it is ideal for those with back pain and sciatica.
+Finally, Yin (“taoist yoga”) is for quiet meditation, with passive, relaxing poses.
+Any style of yoga might be performed alone, at home, or at a class with an instructor and classmates or friends.2

 See info on CAM/Alternative treatments.